-Grade Level: 11-12 One Semester Prerequisite: 2 courses in CTE pathway work, problem-solving, communication, self-management, and career readiness.
+CTE Internship is work-based learning course designed to provide students with advanced learning and experience in a chosen CTE pathway.
+This course will develop transferable skills necessary to succeed in the ever changing workplace through teamwork, problem-solving, communication, self-management, and career readiness.
 Intern students will be placed with a partnering business in a structured learning and working environment.
 Under the guidance of their instructor, interns will be expected to apply the skills and knowledge from previous CTE courses and gain meaningful industry specific experience.
 Students will regularly reflect on the application of their learning and create an advanced portfolio or presentation of their learning.